1

 The physical demands described here are representative of those that must be met by an employee to perform the essential functions of this job successfully.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

-While performing the duties of this job, the employee is regularly required to perform manual tasks, including using hands to finger and handle controls.
+While performing the duties of this job, the employee is regularly required to do manual tasks, which may include the use of hands to finger and handle controls.
 Tasks may also require the ability to talk or hear.
 The employee will frequently sit, bend, and reach with hands and arms and is occasionally required to stand and walk.
 Specific vision abilities required by this job include close vision, color vision, and the ability to adjust focus.
 The employee may occasionally lift and/or move up to 10 pounds.
 Other abilities include possessing the capacity to learn, concentrate, think, and read.
-Often, the employee will communicate and interact with others while working.
+Oftentimes the employee will be communicating and interacting with others while working.

 Equal Opportunity Employer